stevechanieee/-1-BFloat16/README.md

-OpenCL and CUDA are both Graphics Processing Unit (GPU) programming frameworks, which leverage the use of GPUs.
-OpenCL is an open standard maintained by the Khronos Group consortium, whose members are listed here: https://www.khronos.org/members/list.
-CUDA is proprietary to NVIDIA.
+## Graphics Processing Unit Programming Framework ##

-The CUDA SDK v11.0 – v11.2 supports the Brain floating-point 16 bit (Bfloat16) format.
+CUDA and OpenCL are both Graphics Processing Unit (GPU) programming frameworks, which leverage the use of GPUs.
+Whereas CUDA is proprietary to NVIDIA, OpenCL is an open standard maintained by the Khronos Group consortium, whose members are listed here: https://www.khronos.org/members/list.

-A principal benefit of Bfloat16 is to reduce the storage requirements and increase the computational speed of deep learning algorithms.
+The CUDA Software Development Kit (SDK) v11.0 – v11.2 supports the Bfloat16 data type.
+A principal benefit of Bfloat16 is to reduce the storage requirements and increase the computational speed of DL algorithms.
+NVIDIA GPU-Accelerated Server Platforms running CUDA SDK v11.0+, whether on-prem or in the cloud, can leverage Bfloat16; Bfloat16 is an excellent alternative to the IEEE 754 16-bit floating point format (FP16), for although it has reduced precision, it has the numerical range of FP32.